Ex-NFL player: Police fabricated evidence for gun charge

 Associated Press

 ELIZABETH, N.J.
-(AP) - Authorities manufactured evidence to pursue a gun charge against a former NFL linebacker even after another man admitted lying about getting a weapon from the player, a lawsuit alleges.
+(AP) - A former NFL linebacker's career was cut short after authorities in New Jersey fabricated evidence linking him to a gun used in a shooting, the player alleged in a lawsuit filed this week.

-The Elizabeth police department and Union County prosecutor's office "willfully ignored and were deliberately indifferent to overwhelming evidence" that Khaseem Greene hadn't provided the weapon used in a shooting outside a nightclub in Elizabeth in December 2016.
+The Elizabeth police department and Union County prosecutor's office "willfully ignored and were deliberately indifferent to overwhelming evidence" that Khaseem Greene hadn't provided the weapon used in a shooting outside a nightclub in Elizabeth in December 2016, Greene says in the suit.

+Two months later, a gun charge against Greene was dropped after an audio recording surfaced of the accused shooter telling detectives he lied about Greene's involvement in the shooting.

-The lawsuit filed Tuesday accuses the defendants of "simultaneously manufacturing and fabricating false evidence in order to charge Plaintiff with a crime he did not commit."
+The lawsuit filed Tuesday accuses the police and prosecutor's office of "simultaneously manufacturing and fabricating false evidence in order to charge Plaintiff with a crime he did not commit."

+A spokesman for the county prosecutor's office declined comment Thursday.
+A message left at the Elizabeth police department wasn't immediately returned.

 The lawsuit charges numerous counts including civil rights violations, false arrest and imprisonment, malicious prosecution, negligence and defamation.
 It seeks unspecified punitive and compensatory damages, including for past and future economic loss.